caseyjustus/lobano/README.md

 Location Based Node App Framework

 Lobano is a foundation for location aware applications.
-It websockets and geolocation to share locations with a group of users.
-It also calculates distance and direction relative to the user.
+It uses websockets and geolocation to securely share locations with a group of users.
+It also calculates the distances and directions relative to the user.

 npm install lobano